cloudmesh/pi/content/en/docs/hardware/cases/_index.md

 {{% pageinfo %}}
-In this chapter we will discuss a number of opportunities to build small scale compute and cloud cluster resources using Raspberry Pi's.
+We list a number of different  builds from  small to larger scale compute and cloud cluster resources using Raspberry Pi's.

 {{< table_of_contents >}}